dastrdly6585/LiveSplit.BugFables/README.md

 # LiveSplit.BugFables
 Autosplitter component for Bug Fables: The Everlasting Sapling for use in LiveSplit.

+>Only the 1.1.0 version of the game is supported

 This autosplitter supports the following features:

 * Auto start when starting a new file; this works regardless of starting the file from the MYSTERY? set seed prompt or the filename prompt.